Learn About Addiction to Help Someone Towards Recovery

 “Millions of Americans are in recovery from addiction and millions more are struggling with substance use, and we must do all we can to support them,” said Christopher M. Jones, PharmD, DrPH, MPH (CAPT US Public Health Service), acting director of the CDC’s National Center for Injury Prevention and Control.
 “That means providing effective care, support, and services that respect the health and dignity of people who use drugs.”

 If you suspect a friend or loved one is addicted, there are several warning signs you may look for.
-If a person continues to take drugs despite the fact that their usage is producing issues, such as difficulty holding a job, family strife, or run-ins with law enforcement, this is a huge red flag.
+If a person continues to take drugs even though their usage is producing issues, such as difficulty holding a job, family strife, or run-ins with law enforcement, this is a huge red flag.
 Another indicator of addiction is being unable to quit or reduce your drug usage.

 Treatment can help people reclaim their lives.

 Addiction recovery is possible.
 The overarching purpose of therapy is to assist people in engaging constructively in their family, workplace, and community.
-Medication therapy may be the initial step toward recovery for people suffering from an opioid use problem.
-Opioid use disorder medications are useful in treating addiction and allow people to stay in recovery for extended periods of time.
+Medication therapy may be the initial step toward recovery for people suffering from opioid use problems.
+Opioid use disorder medications are useful in treating addiction and allow people to stay in recovery for extended periods.
 The Food and Drug Administration has authorized the following medications:

 Behavioral therapy, outpatient counseling, and inpatient rehabilitation are some of the various treatment options for opioid use disorder and other substance use disorders.